Our 7-12 ACE Classes

 Program Format

-Our ACE Art Class is a joyful space where creativity, curiosity, and imagination come to life!
+Our ACE Art Studio is a joyful space where creativity, curiosity, and imagination come to life!
 At Ace Academy, we believe that art helps children express their ideas, explore the world around them, and grow into thoughtful, creative individuals.

-Explore Art from Around the World and imitate with a personal artistic voice.
+Explore Art from Around the World and Imitate with a Personal Artistic Voice.

 Art is a wonderful way for students to learn about cultures, traditions, and ideas from around the globe.
 Throughout the year, students create projects inspired by different artists and art styles.
 For example, students might:

-• Create bright patterned animals inspired by Australian Aboriginal dot art
+Create bright patterned animals inspired by Australian Aboriginal dot art

-• Design colorful masks influenced by African tribal art
+Design colorful masks influenced by African tribal art

-• Paint landscapes inspired by Claude Monet’s impressionist style
+Paint landscapes inspired by Claude Monet’s impressionist style

-• Build simple sculptures inspired by modern artists and recycled materials
+Build simple sculptures inspired by modern artists and recycled materials

-Learn Artistic Techniques and Skills to make art that feels professional and real.
+Learn Artistic Techniques and Skills to Make Art that Feels Professional and Real.

-Students practice important art skills such as drawing, painting, color mixing, shading, and design.
+Students practice important art skills such as drawing, painting, shapes, color mixing, shading, and design.
 They learn how to use materials like watercolor, oil pastels, colored pencils, and clay while developing their own artistic style.

 Each class includes guided projects where students explore new materials and creative ideas.
 Students might paint a watercolor sunset, design a patterned animal drawing, create a collage using cut paper, or build a small sculpture.

+Our teacher guidance helps students bring their vision to life step-by-step while also encouraging them to add their own creative touches with confidence.
 We believe every child has a creative spark, and our goal is to help each student discover it, nurture it, and shine!

-Ms. Rosanna
+Ms. Rosanna — Art Instructor

 ACE Korean Class

-Explore Our Language And Culture Every Week
+Explore Korean Language And Culture Every Week

 Recommended Grades : 2nd-6th Grade

-Prerequisites and Materials : None!
+Prerequisites and Materials : ACE

 Program Format

+Many of our Acers grow up hearing Korean at home, but may not always feel confident speaking, reading, or writing it.
 Our Korean class is designed to help students reconnect with the language in a natural and enjoyable way.
 Through simple conversation, reading practice, and cultural activities, Acers build the confidence to understand, speak, and use Korean in everyday situations.

 Our goal is simple: help students use Korean comfortably and proudly while strengthening their connection to Korean culture.